learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 ### Customizing Line Styles

-The functions shown above take additional parameters line `color`, `linewidth`, `linestyle` and `marker` etc. for customization of plots and to "prettify" them.
-A complete list of arguments that work with these plotting functions can be viewed at [Official Documentation](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html).
+The functions shown above take additional parameters line `color`, `linewidth`, `linestyle`, and `marker` etc. for customization of plots and to "prettify" them.
+A complete list of arguments that work with these plotting functions can be viewed at [official documentation](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html).

 To change the line width, we can use the `linewidth` or `lw` keyword argument.
 The line style can be selected using the `linestyle` or `ls` keyword arguments.
 Following plot summarizes different types of lines you can draw in matplotlib.